 The outcomes of internal and external evaluations of the programme are used for the improvement of the programme and this is quite evident, taking in consideration the improvements and further development of the programme since the recommendations of the last evaluation team in 2012.
-It is positive to note the enhancement of the programme context with the structure development and the addition of courses, which cover the field of design theory and criticism.
+It is positive to note the enhancement of the programme context with the structure development and the addition of courses, which cover higher qualitative problem-solving and scientific innovation level.

 Stakeholders seem to have an open access to the Department and the MA programme through formal and informal representation.
 This is a very healthy relationship, which needs to be encouraged and continued.
-Additionally a Stakeholder is officially represented and is a member of the Committee of the Design Study Programme.
+Additionally a Stakeholder is officially represented and is a member of the Committee of the Fashion Design Study Programme.